gpanders/ztags/README.md

 ## Building

-Simply clone this repository and build with `zig build`.
+Clone this repository and build with `zig build` (Only Zig 0.13 is supported).
 This will produce a `Debug` build by default, which generates useful error messages but can be a bit slow.
 To build a release build use

 ```console
 $ zig build -Doptimize=ReleaseSafe